Linking and Aggregation

 Preserved final salary benefits (Classic, Classic Plus and Premium) - Linking

-In order to qualify for the linking option, the break in service must be less than 5 years, the member must not have left on redundancy terms, and the former pension must not be in pay, i.e. preserved.
+In order to qualify for the linking option, the break in service must be less than 5 years, the member must not have left on redundancy terms, and the former pension must not be in pay, i.e. the pension benefits must be preserved (also known as deferred).

-This linking option will mean that a service credit is applied to the later Nuvos membership and all benefits will then be payable, without any actuarial reduction, from age 65.
+This linking option will mean that a service credit is applied to the later Nuvos membership and all benefits will then be payable, at the Nuvos pension age of 65.

 The pension benefits derived from the service credit will retain the final salary link i.e. will be based on the Final Pensionable Pay on leaving Nuvos.